tdoolan/info/scientific/index.md

 Scientific Programming is a 12-credit course that aims to teach you to program in Python for scientific applications.
 We assume no programming experience and our primary goal is to help you program *well*.

+Note that this course is not part of and cannot be combined with the Programming Minor.

 - **Workload**: about 20–25 hours a week
 - **Materials**: all courses have online materials augmented with in-lab sessions and lectures
 - **Attendance**: 4-8 hours a week